 Trains no longer stop at Newcastle.
 Dublin Bus route 84a provides a service to Newcastle village from Blackrock DART station.
 There is some parking available on the Sea Road beside the train station and where you can cross the railway line by foot.
 There is very limited parking at the entrance to the reserve.

 From the station check out to sea for Gannets, Divers, Grebes, Cormorants, Shags, Gulls (including Little Gull), Brent Geese etc during autumn and winter.
 A passage of Manx Shearwaters moving north or south on the Irish Sea is a regular feature during the summer as they move to and from their breeding sites in the Irish Sea.

 A small flock of House Sparrows can be seen around the Station House and follow the path running south of it scanning back over the pools and fields inland for wildfowl and waders; Little Egret is often present too.

 North of the Sea Road is the Newcastle Aerodrome.
 Kestrel are often observed over the airfield and in some winters, Short-eared Owl.

 Upon entering the reserve turn left heading for the main hide.
 The trees and bushes along the path are excellent for passerines such as Chaffinch, Bullfinch, Tits, Reed Buntings etc. As the path swing to the right.
 From here turn left along the path through the reeds, which hold Water Rail and Reed Buntings.

-A very pleasant walk to the other side of the reserve will bring you to the Wood Hide (point F), which looks back at the Main and West Hides over the same fields.
+A very pleasant walk to the other side of the reserve will bring you to the Wood Hide (Flag F), which looks back at the Main and West Hides over the same fields.